GlobalWebIndex/GWIQ-howto/README.md

  key2=[EnterYourSecondValueHere]

- In this example you can see the cid has been provided to you by GWI it will look like:
+ In this example you can see the cid has been provided to you by GWI it will look someing like:

  cid=c1027